The

 Temples functioning in the Vietnamese language

-be found by entering the
+can be found by entering the

-town in the internal search
+name of the town in the internal search

 engine at http://www.chuavietnam.com/main.html